thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

               HEAD -> colors_2
 ```

+Rebase the current `colors_2` feature branch with the `master` branch.
+Remember, a rebase, in this case, performs the following steps.

+1. All the new commits on the current `colors_2` branch are saved to a temporary area.
+1. The `colors_2` branch is reset to the same base commit as the `master` branch.
+1. The saved commits are reapplied to the rebased `colors_2` branch.

-Rebase the `colors_2` feature branch with the `master` branch.
-The branch should apply its commits on top of the one new commit in the `master` branch.
+In this case, the `colors_2` branch should apply its commits on top of the new commits in the `master` branch.

 ```shell
 git rebase master